 - An exchange (Bittrex, Poloniex, Binance, etc.): in this case, you should contact the exchange support.

 - Your friend or colleague: you could ask the recipient to install the second wallet and explain that he has to import his private key into that wallet.
 Please contact your wallet if you need help with this.

-A6: If you made a deposit on an exchange and you sent Ethereum to an ERC20 address (or vice versa), please contact the exchange to find out if they can retrieve your funds.
+A5: If you made a deposit on an exchange and sent Ethereum to an ERC-20 address (or vice versa), please contact the exchange to find out if they can retrieve your funds.
 If you sent Ethereum to an ERC-20 address (or vice versa) that you control, you should be able to retrieve the funds.
 We cannot help you with this, your wallet can explain how to do this.

 A6: In public blockchain networks, miners verify transactions in blocks and are rewarded with transaction fees and newly minted coins.
 In Bitcoin and several other blockchains, the number of newly minted coins per block is cut in half every 4 years, so inflation is limited.
 In Bitcoin networks, the reward started with 50 BTC per block, which already has been halved to 12.5 BTC per block.
 Soon, this will become 6.25 BTC per block.
 For more information, check out our halving countdown dashboard.